2020.11.02

 Summary

-After reading the above three examples, some of you may have an idea of what it takes to succeed.
-However, the success of e-learning depends on small differences such as existing organizational culture, environment, and individual attributes, so there is no definitive answer.
+After reading the three examples above, some of you may have been able to imagine how success was achieved.
+However, the success of e-learning varies due to slight differences (such as existing organizational culture, environment, and individual attributes), so there is no absolute solution.

 Author:

-・Experience as a training instructor and web designer
+・Experience as a training instructor, web designer, etc.

 ・Learning Designer (eLC certified)